W.S. BRISTER & SON LTD

 Families we help are often pleasantly surprised at how a meaningful and elegant funeral can be arranged for far less than they expected.
 As an independent funeral director, our starting point is always what feels right for you and your family.

-If you’re facing the difficult task of planning a funeral, please don’t hesitate to call us on 01935 812647.
+If you’re facing the difficult task of planning a funeral, please don’t hesitate to call us on 01935 812647 or 01963 850165.
 We’re here to help guide you through your options.